omazapa/Kahi_plugins/Kahi_impactu_postcalculations/README.md

     database_name: kahi_calculations
     n_jobs: 6
     verbose: 5
+    author_count: 6 #use this with warning, maybe the network is too big and it can not be saved in MongoDB
 ```
 Those parameters are not really needed in the workflow file, it is just for illustration.